 The exterior of the Palace is just amazing with colorful facades and typical Portuguese tiles gives an idea of all the romantic stories about castles and princesses.

-The park that surrounds the castles is quite impressive itself as well with its fountains, lakes and beautiful trees and flowers – you can easily get lost (on purpose) in that beautiful environment.
+The park that surrounds the castles is quite impressive itself.
+As well with its fountains, lakes and beautiful trees and flowers.

 Another interesting place in Sintra is Castle of the Moors – located close to the abovementioned Pena Palace.

 It is a medieval castle built by Moors in 8th century and played an important role due to its strategic place during the Reconquista.
-It is also a UNESCO World Heritage Site and important part of the cultural heritage of Portugal and Sintra in particular.
+It is also a UNESCO World Heritage Site.
+Also important part of the cultural heritage of Portugal and Sintra in particular.